rai-project/dockerfile-builder/src/components/Pages/About.md

 # Acknowledgements

-The Power 8 backend for this service was provided by the IBM Power Initiative and the Oregegon State Open Source Lab.
+The Power 8 backend for this service was provided by the IBM Power Initiative and the Oregon State Open Source Lab.